sande265/node-typescript-starter/README.md

 - Move All the files to the root of the app & also change the format of key if its not .key!

-## Environment variables used patter
+## Environment variables use pattern

 ```javascript
 PORT=// Your app port here for development